meilisearch/documentation/learn/cookbooks/update_cloud.md

 chmod +x meilisearch
 ```

-Move the new Meilisearch binary to the systemd directory containing the executable files:
+Move the new Meilisearch binary to the `/usr/bin` directory containing the executable files:

 ```
 mv meilisearch /usr/bin/meilisearch